Saadiq-Byte/Happiness_Report/README.md

 ## References

 I had to reference Youtube, Stackoverflow for some help whenever I was stuck.
 For the wordcloud i reference Datacamp

+### NOTE:

+I am open for any sugestion or comment please feel free to reach out.

+Thank you. 🤝❤